-Italy is one of the countries which is known for its festival and events celebrations.
+Italy is one of the countries which is known for its festivals and events celebrations.
 Many tourists and visitors use these occasions to experience the rich culture and traditions in Italy.

 The categories and types of celebrations in Italy may vary widely confining food, cultures, traditions, religion, art, music, wine, sports, and more.
 Italy stands out as one of the few countries blessed with a rich artistic and musical heritage presented in opera houses, theaters, and on the streets during outdoor festivals.
 This diverse cultural background makes the festivities even more special leaving lasting memories for everyone involved.